shmil80/PdfRepresantation/README.md

-PdfToHtml is a simple tool to convert pdf to html or text in C# based on itext7 package
+PdfRepresantation is a simple tool to get the details of a pdf, and convert it to html, text or image.

+It is writen in C# based on itext7 package

 usage:
 ```cs